Notes on the Geography of The West Bank: Mar Saba

 The view up from Wadi Nar.

-The main door, neat and incredibly solid, with iron plating and bolting.
+The main door, with iron plating and bolting.

 A companion door at the base of the monastery and opening to Wadi Nar and, in a small cave, the trickle of freshwater that is the monastery spring.